si9int/cc.py/README.md

 # cc.py
 Extracting URLs of a specific target based on the results of "commoncrawl.org".
-Updated to v.0.2 | Whats new:
+Updated to v.0.3 | Whats new:

 - 65% faster proceeding
 - Specify a year via `-y/--year`, e.g.: `-y 18`
 - Specify an output file via `-o/--out`, e.g.: `-o whatever.txt`
+- Crawl all pages for a specific index `-i/--index`, e.g.: `cc.py army.mil -i CC-MAIN-2018-05`
+- List all available indexes `-l/--list`, e.g.: `cc.py army.mil -l`

 **ToDo**

+- [x] Crawl for a specific index
 - [ ] Implementation of multithreading
 - [ ] Allowing a range of years as input
 - [ ] Implementing `direct-grep`